functionguyy/technical_art/C_tutorials/c_variables.md

 type identifier_1, identifier_2, identifier_3; /* multiple variable declaration with the same type */
 ```
 ## What is an identifier?
 Identifier is the fancy term used to mean ‘name’.
 In C, identifiers are used to
 refer to names of variables, functions, macros, and other data structur entities.

-You're required to construct the identifier for your variables although there
+You're required to construct a valid identifier for your variables.

-are some rules for the construction of a valid identifier.
+The following list indicates the rules you must follow to construct a valid

-The rules for the construction of identifiers are simple:
+identifier:

 - it must start with an alphabet.
 - it must not have any spaces inbetween
 - It must be unique and must not be a keyword in C